Second Battle of Fort Wagner: Aftermath

 In all, about 1,515 Union soldiers were killed, captured, or wounded in the assault of July 18, although this number has never been accurately ascertained.
 General Hagood, the commander of Fort Wagner on the morning of July 19, stated in his report to General P. G. T. Beauregard that he buried 800 bodies in mass graves in front of Wagner.
 Only 315 men were left from the 54th after the battle.
 Thirty were killed in action, including Colonel Shaw and captains Russel and Simpkins, and buried together in a single grave.
 Twenty-four later died of wounds, fifteen were captured, and fifty-two were reported missing after the battle and never seen again.
 The men of the 54th Massachusetts were hailed for their valor.
-William Carney, an African-American sergeant with the 54th, is considered the first black recipient of the Medal of Honor, for his actions that day in recovering and returning the unit's U.S. flag to Union lines.
+William Carney, an African-American sergeant with the 54th, is a recipient of the Medal of Honor, for his actions that day in recovering and returning the unit's U.S. flag to Union lines.
 Their conduct improved the reputation of African Americans as soldiers, leading to greater Union recruitment of African-Americans, which strengthened the Northern states' numerical advantage.
 The Confederate congress had passed a law in May 1863, supporting an earlier declaration by President Davis, that excluded black soldiers and their white officers from exchange.
 Since some of the black Union soldiers captured during the battle were not exchanged with their white comrades, President Lincoln issued General Order 252 stopping all prisoner exchanges (a policy often wrongly attributed to General Grant).